 They also make the perfect additions to all desserts this time of year, but especially during the Spring or Easter season.
 The light pastel colors add a touch of Spring to this time of year!

-You could use any chocolate chip cookie recipe and replace them with mini eggs.
+You could use any chocolate chip cookie recipe and replace them with Cadbury Mini Eggs.
 But I’ll share my favorite one here!
+If you’re a fan of Mini-Eggs, I also have a one-bowl recipe for Mini Egg Blondies!

 These cookies are soft and moist, with just a bit of chew.
 I also have lots of other chocolate chip cookies here: